jdsandifer/Style-Guide/cpp.md

 # C++

 Our main style in C++ is to follow every style rule in PHP.
 This document only describes styles specific to C++.
-If you can't find something in here, it means you need to refer to our PHP (or SQL) style.
+If you can't find something in here, it means you need to refer to our [PHP](https://github.com/Expensify/Style-Guide/blob/master/php.md) (or [SQL](https://github.com/Expensify/Style-Guide/blob/master/sql.md)) style.

+The only notable difference with the PHP style is that concatenation operators *must* be surrounded by spaces.

+## Documentation

+TODO

 ## Namespace prefix